-Weather friendly clothing – Make sure to wear summer appropriate clothes to avoid increased risk of a heat stroke.
-Wear loose fitted, preferably lighter coloured clothing in the heat.
-Tight clothes should be avoided or worn for smaller duration.
+Weather friendly clothing – Make sure to wear summer-appropriate clothes to avoid increased risk of a heat stroke.
+Wear loosely fitted, preferably lighter coloured clothing in the heat.
+Tight clothes should be avoided or worn for a smaller duration.

 Schedule physical activities – Make sure to schedule your physical activities smartly.
 Plan your activities either early morning or after sunset to avoid heat strokes.
 Physically strenuous activities in high temperatures increase your risk of EHS and should be avoided as much as possible.

-While engaging in physically strenuous activities, remember to stay hydrated, wear appropriate clothing and use sun block lotions or creams.
+While engaging in physically strenuous activities, remember to stay hydrated, wear appropriate clothing and use sunblock lotions or creams.
 Certain medications like diuretics, stimulants and sedatives have the tendency to increase your risk of heat stroke.
-Check with your physician about your drug usage and avoid self-medication.

 Lifestyle choices – Sedentary lifestyle, lack of sleep and obesity can also increase a person’s risk of heat strokes.
 Make sure to get adequate exercise to keep yourself healthy and fit.
 People with alcoholism and abusing drugs like cocaine and amphetamines can also find themselves with an increased risk of heat stroke!

-Home remedies – There are plenty of preventive and heat stroke relieving home remedies.
-For instance, onion juice can be applied to bring down body temperature as is drinking tamarind juice, which is rick in vitamins, minerals and electrolytes.
+Home remedies – There is plenty of preventive and heat stroke relieving home remedies.
+For instance, onion juice can be applied to bring down body temperature as is drinking tamarind juice, which is rich in vitamins, minerals and electrolytes.
 Even Aam Panna is rich in electrolytes and helps the body cool down.
-Other home made drinks that help you stay cool and prevent your body from heating up are buttermilk (or chaas), coconut water, juices with coriander or mint leaves and apple cider vinegar, aloe vera juice etc.
+Other homemade drinks that help you stay cool and prevent your body from heating up are buttermilk, coconut water, juices with coriander or mint leaves and apple cider vinegar, aloe vera juice etc.

-Administering cooling techniques – The first thing to do with someone with heat stroke is to administer different cooling methods while someone calls for medical help as heat strokes can be quite dangerous.
+Administering cooling techniques – The first thing to do with someone suffering from a heat stroke is to administer different cooling methods.
 Cooling techniques include moving the person to a cool or shady area and splashing cold water or wrapping wet sheets on the patient.
 Removing excess layers of clothing or tight apparel is also important to help the body cool down.

-Using a fan or fanning techniques in the absence of a fan is also recommended in aiding the cooling techniques.
-Cooling the body is of utmost important as heat strokes are caused as a result of rapid and extreme rise of body temperature.
-Cooling down of the patient’s body temperature should be done preferably within the first 60 minutes to avoid risk of permanent brain damage or cardiovascular risks!
+Using a fan or fanning techniques (in the absence of a fan) is also recommended in aiding the cooling techniques.
+Cooling the body is of utmost importance as heat strokes are caused as a result of a rapid and extreme rise of body temperature.
+Cooling down of the patient’s body temperature should be done preferably within the first 60 minutes to avoid permanent brain damage or cardiovascular risks!

 Hydration – Heat strokes can often cause dehydration and thereby hydration is important.
 Oral hydration or if need by hydration by intravenous (IV) is known to be administered.
 Hydration also helps bring down the body temperatures thereby helping the patient recover faster.